 Now that winter has fully set in, I’m craving cozy dishes.
 Dishes that have a fun twist and bring some warmth to the dinner table, especially since it’s dark before 5pm...ugh.
 I’ve been thinking about this dish for months since I was visiting a friend for lunch one day and she brought out slow cooker spinach and artichoke dip that we ate with tortilla chips.
 It might have been years since I’d had that warm, creamy, green-veg rich dip, but one bite reminded me why it’s a combination that just works.

 To go with this retro dip-inspired pasta, I wanted a retro topping and that meant Ritz crackers!
 If you’ve never had a casserole topped with crumbled Ritz crackers, consider this your moment.
 Mixed with a little melted butter and parmesan cheese, those Ritz get even more golden, even more buttery, even more addictive when baked.
+Serve with these (also addictive) Garlic Bread Hawaiian Rolls to round out the meal.

 Here’s how to make this pasta bake.